ahnaineh/org_chart/README.md

 <!-- <video controls src="example.mp4" title="Title"></video> -->

+# Caution
+- in this version if more than one node returns null from the toProvider, the 2nd node and its tree will be stacked above the first tree...
+- Also after any usage of a graph method that changes the graph structure, you need to run setState() to redraw the graph
+- You are required to check that there are no loops in the graph, otherwise the app will crash

 ## Usage
 To use this package add `org_chart` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).